Crowell procedure

 The Crowell procedure is a tool used to assess the parent-child relationship.
-The assessment tool was created by Crowell and Feldman for use in a study.
+Crowell and Feldman created the assessment tool for use in a study.
 The tool, which includes seven activities for the parent-child dyad to complete, is used for both preventive and clinical purposes.
 Crowell and Feldman's 1988 piece introducing the Crowell Method has been cited in over 500 studies.
 The assessment procedure has also been proven to be a reliable measure in discriminating between clinical and non-clinical dyads.
 The procedure is also known as the Crowell Parent-Child Interaction Procedure and the Crowell Problem Solving Procedure Rating Scale.

 Creation

 Originally, Crowell and Feldman modified a pre-existing problem-solving session made for 24- and 42- month old children in order to examine relationships between mothers' internal working models and their children's behavioral and developmental statuses.
-The research pair developed the task to include all of the children in the study, who ranged from 24-52 months.
-The goal of the procedure was to examine caregivers and their children to determine their enjoyment with one another in a play setting and their ability to work as a pair.
-The procedure also allows researchers to observe any preparation used for transitions and the child's subsequent reactions.
+The research pair developed the task to include all of the children in the study, who ranged from 24 to 52 months.
+The procedure aimed to examine caregivers and their children to determine their enjoyment with one another in a play setting and their ability to work as a pair.
+The procedure also allows researchers to observe any transition preparation and the child's subsequent reactions.